Space-based cm/kg-scale Laser Interferometer for Quantum Gravity

-In principle, two key conditions must be validated on Earth before realizing the proposed space‐based experiment.
-First, to observe the GIE, the gravitational interaction between the test masses must dominate over all other forces.
-Since gravitational coupling between milligram‐scale objects has already been demonstrated~\cite{Westphal2021}, this condition can be satisfied.
-Second, achieving extremely high vacuum ($<10^{-15}$ Pa) and cryogenic temperatures ($\sim$2 K) in the space environment requires precise engineering design and quantitative validation.
-Although the required vacuum level is challenging, the ground-based experiment has already achieved $5\times10^{-15}$ Pa at 4.2 K by cryopomping~\cite{PhysRevLett.89.233401}.
-For the space mission, a 1 K–class Joule–Thomson cryocooler~\cite{SATO201647}—with a lifetime exceeding 3 years and a nominal cooling power of 10 mW at 1.7 K—is suitable.
-A cryocooler capable of cooling down to 0.05\ K has also been developed~\cite{PROUVE2020103144}.
-The minimum value of $\Gamma T/(2\pi)$ is $2.6 \times 10^{-19}\ \mathrm{Hz\cdot K}$, achieved at $T_{\mathrm{env}} = 0.05\ \mathrm{K}$ and $m = 18\ \mathrm{mg}$, as marked by the × in Fig.~\ref{fig:gammaT}.
-Since the saturated vapor pressure decreases exponentially as the temperature drops~\cite{BENVENUTI1971291,10.1063/1.3253133}, it is preferable to lower the temperature as much as possible.
-Furthermore, key technical noise sources such as drag-free control, magnetic field effects, and charge-induced noise have already been characterized on LPF \cite{PhysRevLett.116.231101,PhysRevLett.120.061101,PhysRevLett.118.171101,PhysRevLett.134.071401}.
-This technological continuity indicates that the challenges faced by the proposed experiment can be reduced by applying systems already demonstrated in space.
+In principle, three key conditions must be validated before realizing the proposed space‐based experiment.
+First, achieving extremely high vacuum ($5\times10^{-15}$ Pa) and cryogenic temperatures ($\sim$0.1 K) in the space environment requires precise engineering design and quantitative validation.
+Although the required vacuum level is challenging, the ground-based experiment has already achieved $5\times10^{-15}$ Pa at 4.2 K by cryopumping~\cite{PhysRevLett.89.233401}.
+For space missions, a cryocooler capable of cooling down to 0.05 K has been developed~\cite{PROUVE2020103144}.
+This Adiabatic Demagnetization Refrigerator (ADR) provides a nominal cooling power of 0.4 µW at 0.05 K, which is greater than the heat input from the laser.
+A spherical cryogenic shield (e.g., ~20 cm inner diameter, ~50 kg) would by itself create a resonant frequency of 0.29 mHz.
+To counteract this and passively set the frequency to within a few percent of the target, two external tuning masses (e.g., 88 kg each at 30 cm) provide a counteracting gravitational gradient.
+Any residual offsets can then be precisely corrected using electrostatic feedback.
+Importantly, a custom launch-lock mechanism is required to operate in the cryogenic, ultra-high vacuum environment.

+Second, unlike LPF, this study must precisely measure not only the differential motion of the test masses but also their common-mode motion.
+In LPF, the spacecraft is controlled with respect to one test mass (drag-free control) to mitigate disturbances such as the solar wind; however, the achievable stability is limited by noise from the thrusters used for control, which leads to elevated noise levels in the common-mode motion.
+To avoid this, noise reduction via passive shielding is effective (for details see Appendix~\ref{app:G}).

+Finally, acceleration noise from patch effects remains a significant challenge that requires further investigation, particularly at cryogenic temperatures and low frequencies.
+This noise arises from electrostatic forces between adjacent metallic surfaces—such as those between test masses and actuators—and is driven by fluctuations in both charge and surface patch potentials.
+Its behavior is frequency-dependent: high-frequency components have been observed to decrease significantly under cryogenic conditions~\cite{PhysRevLett.101.180602}, whereas its low-frequency characteristics are not yet well characterized.